-If the participant is receiving benefits from the DSL, YSDI and/or Leidos CASDI plans:
+If the participant is receiving benefits from the DSL, VSDI and/or Leidos CAVDP plans:

-- Disability benefits will be paid bi-weekly through Leidos' payroll system; - The benefit amount will be reduced proportionately if a benefit is payable for less than a full week; - Benefits are paid through the participant's bi-weekly paychecks, through direct deposit, if applicable, as long as the check is processed as part of the regular payroll cycle; Most payments are taxable (depending on the plan) and payroll deductions will continue to be made for medical, dental, vision, the Group Universal Life (GUL) Insurance Plan, and the Voluntary AD&D Insurance Plan. - Participants on part time disability will have a one pay period delay in receiving their benefit payment.
+- Disability benefits will be paid through the Leidos payroll system; - The benefit amount will be reduced proportionately if a benefit is payable for less than a full week: - Benefits are paid through the participant's paychecks, through direct deposit, if applicable, as long as the check is processed as part of the regular payroll cycle; - DSL and VSDI payments are taxable income.
+The Leidos CAVDP benefit payments are not taxable. - Payroll deductions will continue to be made for medical, dental, vision, VSDI, the Group Universal Life (GUL) Insurance Plan, and the Voluntary AD&D Insurance Plan. - Participants on part-time disability will have a one pay period delay in receiving their benefit payment.